ApiLogicServer/Docs/docs/Data-Model-Examples.md

 &nbsp;

-## Creating database with ChatGPT
+## Creating databases with ChatGPT

-If you don't have a database, but have an idea, you can
+If you don't have a database, but have an *idea*, you can

 * create databases with ChatGPT, and then
 * turn these into projects with ApiLogicServer